ricocrescenzio95/SUITextField/Sources/SwiftUITextField/SwiftUITextField.docc/SwiftUITextField.md

 You can also use all the `UITextFieldDelegate` methods, all exposed as `SwiftUI` modifiers.

-All these additional customization are passed as `SwiftUI` views, allowing to use its lovely declarative API! 🎉
+All these additional customization are passed as `SwiftUI` views/modifiers, allowing to use its lovely declarative API! 🎉

 ## Topics

 ### Essentials

-These modifiers set an environment to style the text field.

 - ``SUITextField``

 ### Handling Responder Chain

 - ``ResponderState``